 Detectives assigned to Day watch are expected to have various start-of-watch times.
 Day watch start-of-watch time will generally be 0600 to 0830 hours.
 Employees may request an earlier start-of-watch time with the approval of the concerned commanding officer.
-PM watch start-of-watch time will generally be 1700 hours.
+Employees shall be given notice of 30 days before being assigned a different start-of-watch time, including when previously approved by the commanding officer to start earlier than 0600.
+PM watch start-of-watch time will generally be 1600 to 1800 hours.
 Employees may be assigned a different start-of-watch time with the approval of the concerned commanding officer.